Paul Tracy: 2004–2012

-He returned to Forsythe for the 2005 season to drive the No. 3 car.
-Tracy started on pole position at the season-opening Toyota Grand Prix of Long Beach and finished second.
+Tracy returned to Forsythe for the 2005 season to drive the No. 3 car.
+He started on pole position at the season-opening Toyota Grand Prix of Long Beach and finished second.
 Two races later, in the Time Warner Cable Road Runner 225 at Milwaukee, he qualified fifth and led 192 of 225 laps to earn his fourth victory at the track.
 Tracy then won the Grand Prix of Cleveland from pole position, leading 46 of 91 laps and taking the championship lead from Sébastien Bourdais.
 He lost the points lead to Bourdais when his car ran out of fuel in the following Molson Indy Toronto after the two were involved in an unrelated collision at the pit lane exit.
 In the last seven races, he finished on the podium three times and took pole in Denver, where he led 59 laps before crashing.
 Tracy led a race-high 107 laps in the Hurricane Relief 400 at Las Vegas Motor Speedway before being hit in the rear by Bourdais, ending his race early.
 He placed fourth in the championship standings with 246 points.

 Sébastien Bourdais and Tracy were involved in a physical alteration after colliding on the final lap of the 2006 Grand Prix of Denver.

 Tracy stayed with Forsythe for the 2006 season.
 His best finish of the season were three second places in each of the rounds held in Houston, Toronto and Montréal and achieved six more top-ten finishes in the thirteen races he entered in 2006.
 At the Grand Prix of San Jose, a collision between him and Tagliani caused by Tracy in third position reversing out of the turn six run-off area and into Tagliani's path led to a physical altercation on pit road.
 Tracy's sixth-place finish in the Grand Prix of Denver was overshadowed by another physical altercation, this time with Bourdais following a final-lap collision.
 Before the season-ending Gran Premio Telmex in Mexico City, he fractured his right shoulder blade in an ATV accident in Las Vegas and was replaced by Atlantic Championship driver David Martínez.
 (Note: A report by Autosport magazine that was carried by other North American publications stated that Tracy was injured while riding a golf cart over a sand trap.
 Tracy denied the report in an interview with journalist Dave Despain on the Speed Channel's WindTunnel with Dave Despain.)
 Tracy was seventh in the drivers' standings with 209 points.
 (Note: He was deducted seven championship points for his accident with Tagliani in San Jose and another three for his collision with Bourdais in Denver.)